A-Jansen/Mix-Match-ML-toolkit/README.md

 # M21 Project Anniek Jansen
-This github repository contains the relevant codes, schematics and files to recreate the sensor board and the website.
+This github repository contains the relevant codes, schematics and files used in the research project of Anniek Jansen.

 ![alt text](https://github.com/A-Jansen/M21/blob/main/system%20overview.jpg)
 ## Website
-The code for the website can be found in the folder "website".
+The code for the website can be found in the folder "website". <br>
+The website uses XML files to store all the information about all the tokens and combinations.
+XSLT and CSS is used to format this information and each time a token is placed or removed the site is updated using AJAX.
+This is done to keep the sensor board connected via BLE.
+In order to find the sensor board, the serviceUUID should be the same in the BLEconnect.js file and the Arduino code uploaded to the microcontroller.

 ## Sensor board
 The necessary code and files for making the sensor board can be found in the folder "sensor board".
-This includes the Arduino code used, the Illustrator files for laser cutting the box and the schematic of the electronics.
+This includes the Arduino code used, the Illustrator files for lasercutting the box (and tokens) and the schematic of the electronics.

 ### Materials
 <ul>